isomerpages/moe-sengkangpri/_about-us/Our School/Our Vision, Mission, Values & Beliefs.md

 <br>

 **OUR MISSION** <br>
-Nurturing self-directed learners with inquiring minds, anchored on moral values to lead, care and serve
+Nurturing self-directed learners with inquiring minds, <br>
+anchored on moral values to lead, care and serve
 <br>

 **OUR VALUES** <br>